BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 >Heidegger is, so to speak, the Hegelian of our time, who also happened to be a Nazi.
 Worst of all is that in Germany and throughout the world---South America, France, Spain---he is admired and imitated. [...]
 He usually writes things that one cannot understand at all, and that for pages on end!
 > -- Karl Popper

-Heidegger has been criticized for:
-- lacking an ethical foundation in his philosophy,
-- fostering relativism and rejecting objective truth,
-- circular thinking and tautologies,
-- projecting personal moods into metaphysics, and
-- equating Being with Germanness or rootedness, which some consider ideologically dangerous.
+Heidegger has been criticized for lacking an ethical foundation in his philosophy; for a concept of truth that critics (though Heidegger would dispute this) read as relativist; for circular thinking and tautologies; for projecting personal moods into metaphysics; and for equating Being with Germanness or rootedness, which some consider ideologically dangerous.

+Bernard Stiegler {cite}`stiegler:1998` pushes this critique further.
+He argues that Heidegger's Nazism was no personal accident but a direct consequence of a philosophical mistake: because Heidegger excluded technics---material, externalized memory---from his account of authentic Dasein, a vacuum opened up.
+Heidegger tried to fill it with an "originary community" and an "authentic Volk" untainted by modern technology.
+That longing for an unspoilt origin, Stiegler argues, made him susceptible to blood-and-soil ideology.
+Anyone who fails to grasp that spirit is *always already* technically constituted risks demonizing technology and fleeing into myths of purity.

 And yet, despite (or perhaps because of) these problems, he remains enormously influential---especially in France, where thinkers such as Jean-Paul Sartre, Jacques Derrida, Michel Foucault, Maurice Merleau-Ponty, and Bernard Stiegler engaged with his ideas, even when they often distanced themselves from or subverted them.